disturbedkh/Aegis-All-In-One/README.md

 The setup script will:

+- ✅ Check and install Docker if needed
+- ✅ Configure Docker log rotation to prevent disk space issues
 - ✅ Generate secure random passwords for all services
 - ✅ Create configuration files from templates
 - ✅ Set up MariaDB with optimized settings for your hardware